 6. Hyundai was the first automaker to offer a 10-year/100,000-mile warranty.
 Nowadays, most car manufacturers offer extended warranties for new vehicles, but some insurance companies, like Geico, offer an even cheaper one.

 7. It comes as no surprise that the world’s most-sold car comes from a manufacturer like Toyota.
-More than 40 million units of its Corolla model have been shipped worldwide.
+Car sales statistics show that more than 40 million units of its Corolla model have been shipped worldwide.
 One is sold every 27–37 seconds.

 8. The record for the highest number of light commercial vehicles sold in 2018 belongs to PSA Groupe, with 289,500 units.